rimasu/slowlock/README.md

 expert and these may be wrong - so I'm calling them out here so that users are pre-warned.
 Any review gratefully received.

+#### Trustworthy Work Function

+Currently the `password` is passed to the proof of work function and the output of the proof of work function is used as the `cipher_key`.

+So as well as being a proof of work function, it is also performing any necessary key widening.
+It would seem cleaner to separate these responsibilities.
+Decoupling would, of course, introduce its own complexity.
+Given the current proof of work function is explicitly designed with key-widening in mind this complexity has been avoided.

+If better separation of real value (feed-back welcome) an alternative approach would be:

+1) Pass hash of `password` to proof of work function
+2) Combine proof of work output with original `password` to make `cipher_key`.

+This would prevent leakages in the proof of work function revealing either the `password` or the `cipher_key`.
+To do this I would need some way of safely performing step 2.
+I assume that for a 256 bit cipher, combining the `password` and proof of work using `SHA-256` would be acceptable.
+I don't currently see a nice way to make this work on range of cipher-key lengths.

+#### Secret Hygiene

+The crate handles two secrets, the original `password` and the `cipher_key`.
+If either of these leaked then the security of the cipher is compromised.
+These are a ways I am aware they could leak:

+1) Logging (easily avoided).
+2) Memory being released without being cleared.
+3) Memory being written to persistent storage.

+This crate only handles the `password` as a reference `&[u8]`.
+As mentioned it is passed to the proof of work function.
+As the current proof of work function has been developed for password hashes I am assuming that it has taken reasonable precautions, but am not in a position to guarantee this.

+The `cipher_key` is a little more problematic.
+The proof of work function returns the result wrapped as a SecretVec to ensure that the `cipher_key` is cleared before the memory is released.

 #### Fixed Argon2 "secret"

 Argon2 supports use of a secret.
 This can be used a 'pepper'.
 Unlike a salt, a pepper is